 This connector supports the provided floppy drive ribbon cable.
-After connecting one end to the motherboard, connect the other end to the floppy disk drive.
+Connect one end of the cable to the motherboard, then connect the other end to the floppy disk drive.
 (Pin 5 is removed to prevent incorrect insertion when using ribbon cables with pin 5 plug).